LucyHimelson/simpletmux/README.md

 ### This recipe will teach u the basics of tumx. as I guess

 > [!NOTE]
-> okay we have two partes
+> Well we have two parts
  - I before run tumx to enter seesion
  - II after run tumx and enter session